-Lighthouse Works is pleased to welcome Beverly Acha, Jibade-Kahlil Huffman, Kristy Luck and Katherine Taylor to Fishers Island.
-Our Fall ’17 Fellows were selected by independent panels from a pool of over 800 applicants and will be in residence from August 29 until October 10, 2017.
+Lighthouse Works is pleased to welcome D. Allen, Jared Buckheister, Leah Guadagnoli, Kate Moses and Zach Trow to Fishers Island.
+Our Fall II ’17 Fellows were selected by independent panels from a pool of over 800 applicants and will be in residence from October 24, 2017 until December 5, 2017.
 While our fellows’ primary obligation is to the solitary pursuit of their creative work, we do ask every artist to participate in some public events.
 These events are great opportunities for our community to meet our fellows, see and hear about their work, and learn about their time on Fishers Island.
 All are welcome; you don’t need to know anything about art or writing to attend and enjoy!

 D. Allen is a queer poet and multidisciplinary artist living in Minneapolis, MN.
 They are a recent graduate of the University of Minnesota’s Creative Writing MFA program, a recipient of the 2017 Minnesota Emerging Writers’ Grant from The Loft Literary Center, and a 2017 Lighthouse Works Fellow.
 D.’s work has recently appeared in District Lit, Connotation Press, Black Warrior Review, and elsewhere.
 Their current manuscript examines the inner life of a queer, disabled, genderqueer body through the lens of grief and intimacy.